Mesolatido/discord-js-bot-guide/drama.md

 I was cranky, easily triggered, had little patience with trolls and morons.
 Moreso than usual, and that's saying a lot.
 So when I started gaining confidence back in myself, and telling off the trolls in the staff that kept bashing me, I came across as very angry, and tensions arose.
 I felt more and more like I wasn't appreciated.
 And I felt like hydrabolt wasn't up to the task of defending my work at all.
 He remained unaffected by it, detached, and barely apologetic.

 So I had enough.
 And I left the guild that I had created.
 And it made a bit of a fuss, but not enough apparently to get anyone to talk to me.
-So here's what really broke me: I left the guild, and no one came to talk to me.
-I had exactly zero support from anyone, not even someone that I considered an ally.
+So here's what really broke me: I left the guild, and the people at the top, mainly hydra, simply did not talk to me.
+I had other allies, thankfully, whom I still consider good friends.
+And some that remained neutral and I still respect.
+But at the top of d.js sat people who couldn't care less for me as far as I could tell.

 Regardless of this I kept on truckin'.
 I couldn't *not* help the people in the Discord-js channel of DAPI so I helped them.
 I pointed them to the right direction.
 I was there for them while others were either ignoring it, or they came in just to troll & scream at people for being idiots.